-Each learning activity and assessment in the course is designed to support professional work in a Catholic context.
-Tasks are not designed to be abstract, academic tasks, but are closely related to developing and assessing skills and knowledge used regularly in professional work in a Catholic school or parish.
-They are also designed to resource participants for their work in a Catholic school or parish.
+Each learning activity and assessment in the course is designed to support professional work.
+Tasks are not designed to be abstract, academic tasks, but are closely related to developing and assessing skills and knowledge used regularly in professional work in pastoral care in a Catholic context.
+They are also designed to resource participants for their work in a Catholic organisation or parish.